-Seahawks are bringing back LB Bobby Wagner
+Seahawks are bringing back LB Bobby Wagner: “Yeah, I’m home.”

 But Wagner, who is serving as his own agent, had been given permission to begin talking to other teams.

-Seahawks general manager John Schneider had said several times in recent weeks that the team had been taking too Waner.
+And Seahawks general manager John Schneider had said several times in recent weeks that the team had been talking to Wagner, saying so again on his weekly appearance on Seattle Sports 710 AM on Thursday.

-Schneider said two weeks ago that he and coach Pete Carroll had had “a great, awesome, frank conversation” with Wagner and that “he knows where we are, and we know where he’s at.
-We have so much respect for him personally and professionally, so we were able to talk through some things and, yeah, we know where it’s going.”
+Schneider said two weeks ago that he and coach Pete Carroll had had “a great, awesome, frank conversation” with Wagner, a conversation that appears to have set the stage for Saturday’s return.

-Schneider added that they would be “in communication as we go along throughout free agency now.”

 In those conversations, Schneider indicated the two sides had also worked through any lingering hard feelings from Wagner’s release last March 8, after which Wagner said he was told first of the impending move from others and not from the team.